-Tyra Yah is a summer student at Rosen Kirshen Tax Law.
+Tyra Yah is an articling student at Rosen Kirshen Tax Law.

-Prior to joining RKTL as a summer student, Tyra summered at the Community Legal Clinic of York Region’s housing litigation department.
+Prior to joining RKTL as a summer student and articling student, Tyra summered at the Community Legal Clinic of York Region’s housing litigation department.

 She received her Honours B.A in History from the University of Toronto, graduating with High Distinction.
 During her time at the University of Toronto, Tyra received multiple scholarships, completed a summer abroad at Oxford University, and was Director of the St. Michael’s College Student Philanthropy Council, where she helped create an annual scholarship for student leaders in philanthropy.